KieranHastingsIW/gateway-microservice/README.md

 Populate the base.
 * Run the command `docker exec -it db psql -U compose-postgres -d compose-postgres -f /tmp/init.sql`
-* This command populates the database with 1000 unique rows.
+* This command populates the database with 1000 unique rows each representing a different user.

 TESTING in Postman
 * Import the JSON file named `postman-test.postman_collection.json` into Postman